Clarion Island: History

-No signs to indicate prehistoric human activity have ever been found on Clarion Island.
+No signs to indicate prehistoric human activity have been found on Clarion Island.
 It was visited in late 1542 by the Spanish navigator Ruy López de Villalobos, but with the exception of a possible re-sighting of the Revillagigedos by Juan Fernández de Ladrillero before 1574 and a short-lived residence by the adventurer Martín Yáñez de Armida on the island he later renamed Socorro (1606), the archipelago was neglected by the Spaniards.
 Joris van Spilbergen's sighting of the whole group in December 1615 seems not to have been noted in Spain or its American colonies.

 Clarion was sighted again by the English privateer George Shelvocke on the Speedwell, August 21, 1721.

 The name of the island goes back to the American brig Clarion, Capt.
 Henry Gyzelaar, who was engaged in the North Pacific trade around 1820.

 The Handbook of Selected Pacific Islands (1959), by Edwin B. Doran, observed that "Clarion has never been occupied by man for more than a few days at a time", adding that "there are no facilities of any sort at present."

 Ecology

 As the topography of Clarion lacks any prominent peaks that could induce rains like Cerro Evermann on Socorro Island, the island is semiarid to arid all over.
-Consequently, the whole of the island is covered in shrubland, grassland and Opuntia cacti.
+Consequently, the whole of the island is covered in shrubland, grassland and opuntia cacti.
 Far away from land, endemic taxa are fewer than on Socorro but like there mainly consist of landbirds and plants.
 Rabbits and feral sheep are found on the island and have caused serious harm to the local vegetation; pigs introduced in 1979 have caused harm to the local fauna.
-Native vertebrates – except birds – are limited to two snake species and one iguanid lizard species, both endemic.
+Native vertebrates – except birds – are limited to two snake species and one iguanian lizard species, both endemic.

 A few seabird species breed on Clarion or formerly did so.
 The island is near the north(east)ern limit of the breeding range of several of these, but their continued presence needs confirmation: